voltrb/volt-progress-bar/README.md

     <:progress-bar value="{_width}" total="100" />

-Value must be a reactive value, and total can either be a number or a reactive value.
+Value must equal a reactive value and total can either be a reactive value or a number.

 # Styling